agata-anastazja/CV/README.md

 ### Who am I

 Polyglot backend developer with experience in infrastructure.
-Comfortable with  **Ruby, Python and Typescript**, also worked with **Clojure, .Net, Java, Javascript, Node.js**.
+My primary language is **Clojure**, also worked with **Python, .Net, Java, Javascript, Typescript, Node.js**.
 Excited about **infrastructure as code**.
-I enjoy working with **well tested and designed applications**.
 Care about introducing and following practices of highly performing IT organisations.
 I like to think of myself as an enthusiastic person that cares about the team and delivering The Right Thing.

 ## My skills